Congressional Black Caucus: Ramaswamy remarks ‘reveal depths of his own dishonesty’

 She added that her “ancestors and living family members have been brutalized, lynched, raped by the Ku Klux Klan.”

 Only one member of the Republican Party thus far has spoken out.
-Al Sharpton, who is also running for the Republican nomination, on Sunday criticized his competitor for “not really looking at real life in America.”
+Former Arkansas Gov. Asa Hutchinson, who is also running for the Republican nomination, on Sunday criticized his competitor for “not really looking at real life in America.”

-Note: Editor’s note: This story has been updated to correctly identify the Republican candidate named in the last paragraph as Asa Hutchinson.